kotatsuyaki/documents/src/network-security-hw1/main.md

 CJKmainfont: Source Han Sans
 ---

+# 1

+> Consider a system that provides authentication services for critical systems, applications, and devices.
+Give examples of confidentiality, integrity, and availability requirements associated with the system.
+In each case, indicate the degree of importance of the requirement.

+- Confidentiality: Within storage and during transmission, the system **must** keep the hashed passwords and personal metadata confidential.
+- Integrity: Within storage and during transmission, the system **must** be able to self-monitor to ensure integrity ot the hashed passwords and personal metadata.
+- Availability: The system has to be kept online, otherwise other systems relying on the authentication services may not be able to operate normally.
+This requirement is less important in the sense that unlike the previous two requirements, system outages can often be resolved without permanent damage.

 # 2 (a)

 > Consider a desktop publishing system used to produce documents for various organizations.